MUmarJ/MUmarJ/README.md

 - 👋 Hi, I’m Muhammad Umar, also known as Umar Jahangir or Muhammad Umar Jahangir! @MUmarJ
-- 👀 I’m interested in Full Stack Development, Computer Vision and Natural Language Processing, especially LLMs
+- 👀 I’m interested in Full Stack Development, Generative AI, Computer Vision and Distributed Systems
-- 🌱 I’m currently learning to embed custom data with GPT models
 - 📫 You can reach me at https://www.linkedin.com/in/mumarj/ or umarjh96@gmail.com

 <!---